 Motorola may have fallen behind some of its rivals in the flagship arena, but its budget phones are still going strong.
 One of the more recent affordable handsets from the Lenovo-owned company is the Motorola One Action.

 With so many cheap Motorola phones now on the market, you might be wondering what’s so different about the Motorola One Action, and whether it’s worth a purchase.
 Find out in Android Authority’s Motorola One Action review!

 What is the Motorola One Action?

 The Motorola One Action is a member of the ever-expanding Motorola One range.
 The product family kicked off with the Motorola One and Motorola One Power in 2018.

-Unlike Motorola’s other mid-to-budget phone family, the perennially popular and mostly straightforward Moto G series, the recent crop of Motorola One phones have their own unique gimmicks and all run Android One.
+Unlike Motorola’s other mid-to-budget phone family, the perennially popular and mostly straightforward Moto G series, the lower-end Motorola One phones have their own unique gimmicks and all run Android One.
 For some reason, the Motorola One Hyper, One Zoom, and One Macro run skinned software.
 Go figure.

 The One Action’s big trick is in its name.
 Rather than loading the phone with regular video recording hardware, the One Action has a dedicated video shooter inspired by action cameras like the GoPro.